Fit as a Mama Bear

 Tips To Perform The Workout

 Form is key if you find yourself losing engagement.
 Stop and reset.
+This applies to all best arm exercises for batwings.
 Below is a breakdown of the triceps exercises and how to perform them.

-Also, keep in mind that you’ll be much sorer the first 1-2 times through the workout as your upper arms adapts to something completely new.
+Also, keep in mind that you’ll be much sorer the first 1-2 times through the workout as your upper arms adapt to something completely new.

 Narrow Push Ups

-In push-ups, for the triceps to be dominant you need to shoot the elbows backward and keep them close to your torso.
-If you cannot do this in a regular push-up position, either elevate your push-ups or perform eccentric push-ups. learn how to get better at push ups in four steps.
+In push-ups, for the triceps to be dominant, you need to shoot the elbows backward and keep them close to your torso.
+If you cannot do this in a regular push-up position, either elevate your push-ups or perform eccentric push-ups.

 1. Come into a plank with the hands just outside the shoulders and feet shoulder-width apart.

-2. Keep the elbows tucked backward as you bend the elbows and lower down toward the floor.
+2. Keep the elbows tucked backward as you bend them and lower down toward the floor.

 3. Keeping the elbows tight, press back up and extend the arms fully.